Aftertone vs Chunk (2026): Full Comparison for Mac Users

 Where Aftertone pulls ahead

-Task management is the biggest gap
+Task management depth is the biggest gap

 AI that learns how you work